Bothwell

 Bothwell (Boiseal) is a conservation village in the South Lanarkshire council area of Scotland and part of the Greater Glasgow area.
 It lies on the north bank of the River Clyde, adjacent to Uddingston and Hamilton, 9 mi east-south-east of Glasgow city centre.
+In the early 2020s, the village was the site of a number of widely reported gang-related firebomb attacks.

-Description and history
+Description

-An ancient settlement which was once primarily a mining village, and earlier the site of the Battle of Bothwell Bridge in 1679, Bothwell is an affluent commuter town that has attracted a number of local celebrities including several professional footballers.
-Owing to a steady rise in property prices, Bothwell is one of Glasgow's most prosperous satellites.In 2019, "Earls Gate" which overlooks Bothwell Castle was named Greater Glasgow's most expensive street, with an average price tag of £1,125,000.
-In 2021 Earls Gate was again named the City's most expensive street; according to the report this extends to the entire West of Scotland.
+An ancient settlement which was once primarily a mining village, and earlier the site of the Battle of Bothwell Bridge in 1679, Bothwell is an affluent commuter town that has attracted a number of well-off people to move there, including several professional footballers.
+Owing to a steady rise in property prices, Bothwell is one of Glasgow's most expensive satellites.
+In December 2018, Earls Gate, which overlooks Bothwell Castle, was named Greater Glasgow's most expensive street, with houses selling for an average £1,125,000.
+In 2021, Earls Gate was named the most expensive street in the entire west of Scotland.